kkanupriyaphd21-dev/spatialdb-engine/README.md

 ### Getting GeoEngine

 The easiest way to get GeoEngine is to use one of the pre-built release binaries which are available for OSX, Linux, and Windows.
 Instructions for using these binaries are on the GitHub [releases page](https://github.com/tidwall/geoengine/releases).
+TIle38 is also available as a [Docker image](https://hub.docker.com/r/geoengine/geoengine/) which is built on top of [Alpine Linux](https://alpinelinux.org/).

 If you want to try the latest version, you can build GeoEngine from the master branch.